JamieSampson08/tic-tac-toe/README.md

 ## Set Up
 IDE: [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows)

-1. Open PyCharm -> New Project
-Enviornment: `Virtualenv`
-Base Interpreter: `Python 3.7`
-2. Create a new folder, with a project name <name | recommended, `Jamie_Sampson`> -> Create
-3. Go to location of new project, copy `src` folder inside zipped folder, paste into new project folder

 ### Packages
 - **mock**: go to a test that uses mock, import should be red, if you hoover by it, there should be an option to install package, click that